Why the Hurricanes’ Game 6 loss to the Rangers was a crushing end for a ‘special group’

 “It definitely hurt, obviously,” Andersen said.
 “You don’t want to give them life.”

-And so Aho, one of the Canes’ top guys, sat in the locker room to try and make sense of it.
+And so Aho, one of the Canes’ top guys, sat in the locker room and tried to make sense of it.

 “It’s a special group,” Aho said.
 “Hopefully we will stay (together) as much as possible.
 That’s the (sad) part of it.
 We had a special group and had everything that we need to get over the hump.